decentldotland/mem-examples/examples/1. guestbook/README.md

 ### Read Method

-To read the contract state, you can simply `GET` is state using [MEM's REST API](https://docs.mem.tech/mem-api/read-operations).
+To read the function state, you can simply `GET` is state using [MEM's REST API](https://docs.mem.tech/mem-api/read-operations).

 ### UI integration